HiiYL/Process-Tracker/README.md

 # Process Tracker
-Simple tool for monitoring running processes written in Python
+Simple tool for monitoring time spent in an application, written in Python.

 ## Dependencies
  - PyQt5